Agriculture - Food, Science

 Possible

-Internships and tutored projects are essential elements of the Biotechnology and Tropical Plant Improvement program.
+Internships and supervised projects are essential components of the Biotechnology and Tropical Plant Improvement program.

-A 5-month internship is offered in M1, and a 6-month internship in M2, with a presentation to a panel of experts under conditions of high-level scientific debate.
-The Biotechnology and Tropical Plant Improvement program is based on a particularly rich scientific environment in the field of tropical plant improvement in Montpellier.
-Students will be able to join a laboratory working on this topic, either directly in France in a team belonging to a research unit associated with CIRAD or IRD, or in a field in the South with which these research units collaborate (CIRAD partnership projects, IRD mixed international laboratories, or international or national institutes in the South).
-This configuration ensures that these issues are addressed with a high level of scientific expertise and supervision in line with Master's standards, and provides students with an openness to international and multicultural partnerships.
+A five-month internship is offered in M1 and a six-month internship is offered in M2, with a defense before a jury of experts in conditions reminiscent of a high-level scientific debate.
+The Biotechnology and Tropical Plant Improvement program draws on Montpellier's particularly rich scientific environment in the field of tropical plant improvement.
+Students will thus be able to join a laboratory working on this issue, either directly in France in a team belonging to a research unit associated with CIRAD or IRD, or in the field in the Global South with which these research units collaborate (CIRAD partnership programs, IRD international joint laboratories, or international or national institutes in the Global South).
+This configuration ensures that these issues are addressed at a high scientific level and with supervision that meets Master's degree standards, and gives students an international outlook and exposure to multicultural partnerships.

-Many of the courses in Biotechnology and Tropical Plant Breeding are based on participatory approaches, with students carrying out tutorials and projects at the heart of the pedagogical approach.
-In particular, these projects are designed to link the knowledge acquired in the more academic courses, in order to define and/or resolve a research question relating to plant breeding.
+Many courses in the Biotechnology and Tropical Plant Improvement program are based on participatory approaches that place a strong emphasis on students carrying out supervised work and projects designed to link the knowledge acquired in more academic courses in order to define and/or resolve a research question related to plant improvement.

 Read more